 How we detect and prevent fraud happening.

-The overwhelming majority of patients and professionals would not dream of stealing from the NHS, but a small minority of patients and health service staff do just that.
+The overwhelming majority of patients and professionals would not dream of stealing from the NHS, but a small minority of patients, suppliers and health service staff do just that.
 Every time they commit fraud, patient care suffers.
 The law abiding public have the right to expect the NHS to safeguard public funds and to crack down on those committing fraud.

 Fraud in the health service takes many forms.
 Often it is relatively low value and opportunistic.
 Sometimes, it is high value and committed by skilled criminals.

 Patient fraud includes wrongful claiming of exemption from fees, alteration of prescriptions and more recently, using aliases to obtain controlled drugs.

 The NHS Counter Fraud Authority (NHSCFA) is a special health authority charged with identifying, investigating and preventing fraud and other economic crime within the NHS and the wider health group.
 It replaces its predecessor NHS Protect, which was part of the NHS Business Services Authority.

 Not acting against fraud, can undermine the reputation, integrity and professionalism of the NHS and perceptions about the quality of the services it provides leading to a loss in public confidence.
 Success in combating fraud depends on the co-operation and involvement of both patients and staff at all levels within the NHS.

 South Central Ambulance Service NHS Foundation Trust also has its own Local Counter Fraud Specialist (LCFS).
 To discuss any concerns or to report a suspicion regarding NHS fraud, contact Lisa George, our Local Counter Fraud Specialist on 07825 827024 or email: firstname.lastname@example.org

 You can also report any suspicious activity to the National Fraud and Corruption reporting telephone line on 0800 028 40 60 or online at www.reportnhsfraud.nhs.uk